pushkart2/gitbook/adminmenu.md

 end
 ```

-## Ox Inventory Player Inventory For Both QBCore and ESX
+# Ox Inventory Player Inventory For Both QBCore and ESX

+## If you use the latest Ox inventory, you dont need to make the changes mentioned below.
+Just go to cl_customise and look for `snipe-menu:client:openinventory` event.
+Comment and uncomment the lines based on the comment there.

+#

+## Else follow the steps below
+#

 - For opening player inventories, find the following lines in ox_inventory/server.lua under the following callback `lib.callback.register('ox_inventory:openInventory', function(source, inv, data)`

 ```lua